 You can also use ground hazelnuts, ground pistachios or a mix of everything instead of just ground almonds.

 Garnish variations: blueberries, chocolate chips, cherry, apricot, lemon zest… the sky’s the limit

 1. Make brown butter following this brown butter post.
 Leave the brown butter to cool in a bowl for 20 minutes.

 2. Place icing sugar, ground almonds and plain flour in mixing bowl.
 Add cooled brown butter and 1/3 of egg whites.
 Stir with whisk.

 3. Add the rest of egg whites and whisk until blended.

 4. Rest the mixture in the fridge for an hour.

 5. Preheat oven at 160oC.
-Brush stainless steel/silicone moulds with soften butter (a must if not the financiers will stick to the mould).
+Brush stainless steel with soften butter (a must if not the financiers will stick to the mould).
 You can also bake in paper cups like what I did if you don’t have financier moulds.
-You don’t have to grease the paper cups.
+No need to grease the paper cups or silicone moulds.

 6. Fill the moulds to about 4/5 full.
 Garnish each financiers with 2-3 pieces of sliced mango and a few almond slivers/crushed almonds.